cnerg/cnerg.github.com/README.md

 Sphinx configuration used to build the site.
 All direct editing of files should be made in the `source` branch.

-2. The `master` branch contains the processed and published web content that is derived by Sphinx from the `source` branch.
+2. The `main` branch contains the processed and published web content that is derived by Sphinx from the `source` branch.
 These files should not be editted directly.